scoutapp/roadmap/README.md

 How this works:

 * Review existing suggestions and ideas via [issues](https://github.com/scoutapp/roadmap/issues).
 * If you're interested an issue, give it a 👍.
-We'll update progress on the issue.
+We'll update progress on the issue and mention you when the feature is ready.
 * If you don't see your idea, create a new issue.
-* We label ideas we're working on as "in progress".
-We typically don't provide ETAs until an issue nears completion.
-* We label ideas we're planning on starting as "soon".
+* Issue progression is done via labells:
+  * `soon` - work will begin shortly.
+  * `in progress` - we've started work.
+  * `tech preview` - the issue is available with rough edges
+* When an issue is polished, we'll close it.

 ## Monitoring agents